 European Accessibility Act: What really changes for your website?
 Don't panic!

-June 28, 2025 is just around the corner, and with it comes the start of the European Accessibility Act (EAA).
-If you run a website, you’ve probably heard some mixed—and maybe even alarming—stuff about new requirements and possible fines.
+June 28, 2025 is just around the corner, bringing the start of the European Accessibility Act (EAA).
+If you run a website, you may have come across alarming headlines about new requirements and possible fines.
+Take a breath—this article aims to clarify what the EAA really means, explain it in simple terms, and put your mind at ease.

 Good News: Microbusiness Exemption

-1. Staff headcount: Fewer than 10 employees.
+1. Staff: Fewer than 10 employees.

 No-Stress Tools to Check and Improve Accessibility

-Another handy tool in the Elementor/WordPress world is Ally Web Accessibility, a free plugin that adds a usability widget for visitors (text resizing, contrast tweaks, grayscale mode, reading mask) and auto-generates a customizable Accessibility Statement draft.
+Elementor has built-in accessibility features (semantic widgets, ARIA support, keyboard navigation checks, focus indicators).
+Ally Web Accessibility, a free plugin, adds a usability widget (text resizing, contrast, grayscale mode, reading mask) and can auto-generate a customizable Accessibility Statement.

-Key Takeaways to Keep You Chill
+Key Takeaways

 References & Further Reading